x-m-el/ember-data-table/README.md

       per the `@links` argument to DataTable).
     - `customHeaders` :: Headers which should be rendered in a custom way as an array or strings.
-    - `fields` :: A complex fields object containing the information about each column to be rendered:
+    - `fields` :: An array of complex fields object containing the information about each column to be rendered:
       - `attribute` :: the attribute to be rendered
       - `label` :: the label of the header